ys/bonjour/content/shop/holy-boards/index.md

   - name: "10€ • Rest of the world"
     value: "shr_1QqLLWFaA8Wpl3EpPPTIAW1F"
 ---

+Sometimes, you feel like the universe is trying to tell you something.
+Sometimes, you know exactly what it is trying to tell.
+Get that holy surfboard and go enjoy the waves.
+Pausing at Daydream, get an avocado toast.
+And maybe a new board.
+But also look at that light.

 *Limited edition of 5.
 Signed and numbered.*

 <p class="text-xs">